Mellin-type Functional Integrals with Applications to Quantum Field Theory and Number Theory: Mellin functional tools

-These inherited properties of the functional Mellin transform (at least partially) explain the utility of the resulting integrals in probing the local structure of linear Lie groups $G_A^\C$ and $\ast$-algebras $\mathbf{F}_{\mathbb{S}}(G_A^\C)$.
-More importantly, (and this is the main theme of this paper) since it is not merely a restatement of Fourier transform it provides an independent tool to investigate these spaces.
-The following subsection is exemplary.

-\subsection{Mellin functional tools}
+\section{Mellin functional tools}

-Before extracting useful tools from the functional Mellin transform, it is a good idea to gain some experience and insight by analyzing its reduction to finite integrals under various conditions.
+Before extracting useful tools from the functional Mellin transform, it is useful to gain some experience and insight by analyzing its reduction to finite-dimensional integrals under various conditions.
 Appendix \ref{exercises} contains several examples.
 They suggest how to define Mellin functional counterparts of resolvents, traces, logarithms, and determinants.
+For the most part, these are familiar objects and many have been constructed and extensively analyzed using a variety of approaches in the literature --- in particular they include resolvents, complex powers of operators, and zeta functions.
+Our purpose here is to establish them in the functional integral context and to show consistency.

-From now on to clean up notation, no distinction will be made between $g$, $g_\lambda$, and $\rho(g_\lambda)$ when it will not cause confusion.
+From now on, to further clean up notation no distinction will be made between $g$, $g_\lambda$, and $\rho(g_\lambda)$ when it will not cause confusion.
+Also, instead of always detailing integrable conditions, we will often assume continuous Mellin integrable functions from the beginning.

-\subsubsection{Functional resolvent}
+\subsection{Functional resolvent}